-Also called a recurrent traumatic brain injury, this happens when you suffer a second brain injury shortly after your first one.
+Also called a recurrent traumatic brain injury, this type occurs when you suffer a second brain injury shortly after your first one.

 The second injury usually causes more severe damage than the first one and can have devastating effects on a person’s health.

-That’s why you should always go straight to the hospital if you experience a blow to the head in the first few months after a brain injury, even if you feel fine and did not lose consciousness.
+Therefore, always go straight to the hospital if you experience a blow to the head after your first brain injury, even if you feel fine and did not lose consciousness.